Chart Color Schemes

 Health outcomes in Gosford are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Gosford's health indicators show below-average outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are higher than average for both younger and older age cohorts.
+Mortality rates and chronic condition prevalence were found to be slightly more prevalent than average across both younger and older age cohorts.

 Frequently Asked Questions - Health